Extremal Numbers of Hypergraph Suspensions of Even Cycles: Introduction

 \end{cor} Corollary~\ref{cor:ex3-n-C6-exact} further implies that the bound in (\ref{eq:hat-tilde-reln}) is not always sharp, since we demonstrated in~\cite{suspensionFree2020} that $\ex(n,K_3,\widehat C_{6}) = o(n^{7/3})$.

-\begin{rmk} Our proof of Theorem~\ref{thm:c2ktilde} heavily relies on the bipartite graphs $D(k,q)$ introduced by Lazebnik, Ustimenko and Woldar in \cite{lazebnikGirth1995}, and $D_3(k,q)$ can be viewed as an extension of $D(k,q)$ to 3-graphs. $D_3(k,q)$ has the property that for every $k\ge 2$ and prime power $3\mid q$, the link graph of any of its vertex is isomorphic to either $D(k,q)$ or another graph which we call $D'(k,q)$ (Proposition~\ref{prop:D3kq-twolinks}).
-We also make a conjecture (Conjecture~\ref{conj:girthdpkq}) about the girth of $D'(k,q)$, which, if true, would give a bound of $\ex_3(n,\widetilde C_{2k})\ge \Omega(n^{2+\frac 1{2k-3}})$ for all $k\ge 3$, an asymptotic improvement on (\ref{eq:ex3-n-C2k-lower-prob}). \end{rmk}
+\begin{rmk} Our proof of Theorem~\ref{thm:c2ktilde} heavily relies on the bipartite graphs $\D(k,q)$ introduced by Lazebnik, Ustimenko and Woldar \cite{lazebnikGirth1995}, and $\D_3(k,q)$ can be viewed as an extension of $\D(k,q)$ to 3-graphs. $\D_3(k,q)$ has the property that for every $k\ge 2$ and $q$ a power of $3$, the link graph of any of its vertex is isomorphic to either $\D(k,q)$ or another graph which we call $\D'(k,q)$ (Proposition~\ref{prop:D3kq-twolinks}).
+We also propose a problem of figuring out the girth and connectivity of $\D'(k,q)$ (Problem~\ref{prob:girthdpkq}).
+A good lower bound on the girth of $\D'(k,q)$ would directly translate to asymptotic improvements in the lower bound on $\ex_3(n,\widetilde C_{2k})$ given by (\ref{eq:ex3-n-C2k-lower-prob}). \end{rmk}